The War of the Worlds (1953 film): Production

 Dr. Forrester's and the other scientists' Pacific Tech (Pacific Institute of Science and Technology, represented by buildings on the Paramount studio lot) has since been part of other films and television episodes when it was decided to include a scientific California university without using the name of a real one.

-The city of Corona, California was used as the shooting location of the fictitious town of Linda Rosa.
+Location shooting took place in Corona, California, which stood in for the fictitious town of Linda Rosa.
 St. Brendan's Catholic Church, at 310 South Van Ness Avenue in Los Angeles, was the setting for the climactic scene in which a large group of desperate people gather to pray.
 The rolling hills and main thoroughfares of El Sereno, Los Angeles, were also used in the film.

-On the commentary track of the 2005 Special Collector's DVD Edition of War of the Worlds, Robinson and Barry say that the cartoon character Woody Woodpecker is in a treetop, center screen, when the first large Martian meteorite-ship crashes through the sky, near the beginning of the film.
+On the commentary track of the 2005 Special Collector's DVD Edition of War of the Worlds, Robinson and Barry say that the cartoon character Woody Woodpecker is in a treetop, center screen, when the first large Martian meteorite-ship crashes through the sky, at the beginning of the film.
 George Pal and Woody's creator, Walter Lantz, were close friends.
 Pal tried always to include Woody out of friendship and for good luck in his productions.
 Joe Adamson wrote years later: "Walter had been close friends with Pal ever since Pal had left Europe in advance of the war and arrived in Hollywood".

 The prototype Northrop YB-49 Flying Wing is prominently featured in the atomic-bombing sequence.
 Pal and Haskin incorporated Northrop color footage of a YB-49 test flight, originally used in Paramount's Popular Science theatrical shorts, to show the Flying Wing's takeoff and bomb run.

+Matching the opening narration, partly animated color paintings by artist Chesley Bonestell depict Mars and a Martian city with canals, and then views of Pluto, Neptune, Uranus, Saturn, Jupiter, and Mercury, ending with Earth as seen from space.